- Samantha Varriale

-Unless you’ve been living under a rock, you’re probably aware that January is also Veganuary, which is a campaign to encourage people to try veganism for a month for health, ethical and/or environmental reasons(1).
+Unless you’ve been living under a rock, you’re probably aware that January is Veganuary, a campaign to encourage people to try veganism for health, ethical and/or environmental reasons(1).

-Read on to find out which important nutrients may be lacking in a vegan or vegetarian diet.
+So which key nutrients might be lacking in a vegan diet?

 Vitamin B12 plays an important role in energy production, brain function and the nervous system, so unsurprisingly deficiency can result in: